-The EX was an open bodied 4×4 designed for fun and performance on any terrain.
-It was built on a chromoly tube steel frame, wrapped in removable composite body panels.
-It offered a perfect 50/50 weight balance too, and was powered by a supercharged 4.0-liter V6 engine that made 375 hp and 410 lb-ft.f torque, connected to a 5-speed manual gearbox.
+The EX was an open-bodied 4×4 designed for fun and performance on any terrain.
+It was built on a Chromoly tube steel frame, wrapped in removable composite body panels.
+It also offered a perfect 50/50 weight balance and was powered by a supercharged 4.0-liter V6 engine that made 375 hp and 410 lb-ft. of torque, connected to a 5-speed manual gearbox.
 Well, that all sounds like good fun.

-The interior of the Ford EX protected occupants with a full roll cage and bucket seats with 4-point racing harnesses, while all of the materials were designed to hold up to the extreme conditions that a buggy might encounter on the road, as well as the harsh sun.
-The floor was made from a washable molded rubber, and even had removable drain plugs for rinsing out mud and dirt.
+The interior of the Ford EX protected occupants with a full roll cage and bucket seats with 4-point racing harnesses.
+At the same time, all of the materials were designed to hold up to the extreme conditions that a buggy might encounter on the road, as well as the harsh sun.
+The floor was made from washable molded rubber and even had removable drain plugs for rinsing out mud and dirt.

-Obviously, Ford never put the car into production, but a red-tinted build of the EX concept turned up at the 2017 Barrett Jackson Scottsdale auction, where it sold for $110,000.
+Ford never put the car into production, but a red-tinted build of the EX concept turned up at the Barrett Jackson Scottsdale auction back in 2017, where it sold for $110,000.
 Unfortunately, the one-off concept vehicle isn’t street legal.